 Sometimes changing the situation can’t happen.
 Maybe you need Facebook for your business, or you work at the store that makes you uncomfortable (a job is a job, I get it!), and maybe you don’t have any other options with that presentation.

 If that’s the case, then take a deep breath.
-Understand that we are all in this TOGETHER, and if someone isn’t on your side, then be the bigger person and be on THEIR side.
+Understand that we are all in this TOGETHER, and if someone isn’t on your side, then be the bigger person and be on THEIR side (well, as long as morals, ethics, and legality aren’t compromised).
 Compliment them, be their cheerleader and their biggest supporter.
 Understand that they are human as well, and they may be just as uncomfortable in that situation as you and showing it in a completely different way.
-Remember, what you see is only one side of the story, and you never know what its happening behind closed doors.
+Remember, what you see is only one side of the story, and you never know what it’s happening behind closed doors.

 2 | Saying “I Don’t know…”

 Saying “I don’t know” might not mean much to the people you are saying it to, but it sends a very important signal to your own brain.
 Now don’t get me wrong, no one can do everything, nor should they.
 But the ability to tackle the unknown and attempt to find the answer can make or break your self-confidence.
 The more often you find yourself saying “I don’t know…” the more your brain believes it, and it will begin chipping away at the confidence you have in yourself in what you DO know and the belief in your ability to learn.

 Instead of saying “I don’t know…”, try re-framing it from a negative to a positive.
 In other words, find a way of saying “yes”.
 Consider phrases such as “I can find out” or questions such as “how can I do this?”.
 Questions are great, they not only encourage engagement with others, but they give your brain an actionable response, open the ability to learn, and change our view-ship of the world.
 Changing our language from negative to positive is key to changing bad habits permanently!